ramezrafla/redis-oplog/README.md

 ## Ideas for future improvements
 - Create LUA script for Redis to hold recent history of changes to get around rare race-conditions
+- Support external redis publisher -- not ready yet for that.
+I kept the options there but a few things were removed which would break it.
+Contact me if you need help or are interested in PR

 ## Installation